 Research

 Today, digital technologies have strategic potential that goes far beyond increasing efficiency.
 It includes modified organizational and management concepts, new products, processes, and business models, as well as changed value creation structures.
-Our goal is to understand these developments and show companies concrete design options.
+Our goal is to understand these developments, show companies concrete design options, and thus advance the field of “digital business” in academia and practice.

 © LMU SOM